General Program Questions

 Refer to the Pearson VUE website at http://www.pearsonvue.com/mtel/ for up-to-date information about computer-based test centers, including test center addresses, real-time seat availability, and locations of test centers outside of Massachusetts.

-I’m registering to take the MTEL, can I have a score report sent directly to Boston Teacher Residency?
+I’m registering to take the MTEL.
+Can I have a score report sent directly to Boston Teacher Residency?

 When registering, under “Additional Colleges, Universities or Alternative Preparation Organizations to Receive Results,” select the Boston Teacher Residency Program (BTR).
 Additionally, request that a PDF of your score report be emailed to you.